 Miami Gardens, FL 33054

 A native of Portsmouth, New Hampshire embraced singing in the Roman Catholic Church with St. Augustine’s motto “One who sings, prays twice”.
-A Soprano, Ms. Turner has performed in iconic venues including Carnegie Hall, The Vatican, Notre Dame Cathedral, St. Patrick’s Cathedral, Symphony Space and Palau des les Artes.
-A Bachelor degree of Music in vocal performance obtained from the Berklee College of Music in Boston, and a Master degree of Music in contemporary performance and production from the Berklee College of Music in Valencia, Spain.
-Ms. Turner is a current Doctoral candidate at St. Thomas University and will receive her Doctoral degree in Educational leadership in 2022.
+A Soprano, Dr. Turner has performed in iconic venues including Carnegie Hall, The Vatican, Notre Dame Cathedral, St. Patrick’s Cathedral, Symphony Space and Palau des les Artes.
+Dr. Turner earned her Bachelor of Music in Vocal Performance from the world renown Berklee College of Music in Boston, Massachusetts, a Master of Music in Vocal Performance & Contemporary Production from Berklee College of Music in Valencia, Spain, and her Doctorate of Education in Innovation and Leadership (Summa Cum Laude) from St. Thomas University, Miami, Florida

 A well-rounded, versatile musician, she has industry experience in performing, teaching, writing, and working in the music business.
 As a SAG/AFTRA performer in theatre, film, tv and radio, favorite credits include International touring with Disney Live!, the Nickelodeon at Sea cruise ship, Summerstock theatre, Macy’s Thanksgiving Day Parade, and theme parks.
 Past Opera performances with Amore Opera, Regina Opera, NY Lyric Opera, NY Oratorio Society, Opera America, and Opera Viva!
 Past favorite NYC Jazz/Cabaret gigs at The Metropolitan Room, The Cutting Room, Ashford & Simpson’s Sugar Lounge, Silvana, Toshi’s Living Room, Piano’s and The Bitter End.